binhudakhalid/DEER-InstanceMachingOperator/README.md

 # DEER Instance Matching Operator
-It is sub-task of instance matching operator.
+It is sub-task of Knowledge Graph Fusion.

-## How to run the example
+## Guide: How to the example
 In the example folder you can find the example of DEER instance matching operator.
 The folder contains source data, target data and plugin jar file.
 In this example we are comparing **"foaf:Person"** in **"data_nobelprize_org.nt"** with **"foaf:Person"** in **"lov_linkeddata_es_dataset_lov.nt"**.